 Then there is Wanda Hawley.
 Another Paramount actress, her last credited film was in 1932.
 Surely she must be a victim of sound!
 Not really.
 You see, she left Paramount in a contract dispute in the early twenties and bounced around from studio to studio, quickly sliding into poverty row productions.
 Her cutesy comedies were no longer in style by the time the twenties really started to roar and she was unable to jump genres.
 A victim of sound?
 No, but she is often listed as one.

 (You can read more about both Ayres and Hawley in the biographical collection Dangerous Curves Atop Hollywood Heels: The Lives, Careers, and Misfortunes of 14 Hard-Luck Girls of the Silent Screen by Michael J. Ankerich.)

 11. Their talkie debut was awful but they recovered

 Boyd was also dealing with personal issues.
-Alcoholism and an unfair scandal had done considerable damage to his once-promising career.
+Alcoholism and an u newspaper scandal had damaged his once-promising career.
 However, he made a comeback with the phenomenally popular Hopalong Cassidy series and became a beloved figure to generations of western fans.

 If there is one lesson I can teach you, let it be this: There is an enormous difference between a bad voice and an untrained voice.